Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 * Q: The red and blue LED are on.
 But nothing happens.
-* A: The image is not booting.
+* A: The RED Brick is not booting.
 Please check your micro SD Card.